hazybluedot/www-source/content/activities/start_irc.md

 WeeChat is one of many [IRC](http://www.irchelp.org/irchelp/new2irc.html) [clients](http://www.irchelp.org/irchelp/clients/).
-I recommend it here because it is fairly simple to setup and use but of course you are free to use any client, [irssi](http://www.irssi.org/) is another popular console based client.
+I recommend it because it is fairly simple to setup and use and it's already installed the ece2524 server.
+Of course, you are free to use any client of your choice ([irssi](http://www.irssi.org/) is another popular console based client).
 Console based clients, as opposed to GUI based, play well with other tools such as tmux to [set up persistent connections](https://vtluug.org/wiki/Shell_account_tutorial).